omerakben/tuel-Selenium-WebDriver-RestSharp/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to a code of conduct that we expect all contributors to follow.
+This project adheres to the [Contributor Covenant](CODE_OF_CONDUCT.md).
 Please be respectful, inclusive, and constructive in all interactions.

 ## Getting Started